bahmutov/todomvc-angular/slides/05-xhr/PITCHME.md

 +++

-**TODO:** write a test that waits for the body to have class "loaded" after the visit
+**TODO:** write a test that waits for the app element to have class "loaded" after the visit

 ⌨️ test "starts with zero items (check loaded class)"